-NSG 311 - Health Promotion Across The Life Span
+NSG 311 - Health Promotion Across the Life Span

 Helps baccalaureate nursing students shift their focus from illness-oriented care to wellness and health promotion.
-Introduction to content about assessment for wellness and intervention for health promotion throughout the life span.
-Prerequisite or co-requisite: NSG 301.
+Students are introduced to content about assessment for wellness and intervention for health promotion throughout the life span.
+Open to all majors.